 [twitter]My first ever geocache was found on the west shores of Allen Bill Pond, a small pond next to the Elbow River in K Country.
+It was a popular place for kids and families to fish and picnic.
+For my boys it was also a popular place to go and throw rocks.

 In the 4 years since moving to Calgary, we’ve come out here dozens of times.
 A quick 30 minutes from home, this was a great escape.